-I don’t really have any issue with much of Cunning Minx’s post.
+I have no issue with much of Cunning Minx’s post.
 Yes, it’s a bit much for anyone to say that someone else isn’t poly because that person’s relationships are structured differently than the speaker’s.
-Honestly, I haven’t ever encountered anyone who said that such a difference means the other person should “go to hell” or “die in a fire,” but apparently they exist.
+Honestly, I haven’t ever encountered anyone who said that such a difference means the other person should “go to hell” or “die in a fire,” but apparently, they exist.
 I’m all for tolerance of diversity.

-Where I have a problem is with the notion of accepting absolutely anyone labeling a relationship as polyamorous when it doesn’t meet the basic definition of the word.
+I have a problem with accepting absolutely anyone labeling a relationship as polyamorous when it doesn’t meet the basic definition of the word.
 It’s even in a dictionary now, remember?
 From the OED:

 “Polyamory: the practice of engaging in multiple sexual relationships with the consent of all the people involved.”